Betty teaches you the importance of keeping your OFFLINE identity separate from your ONLINE identity

 Safe Online Communication: Is he really 14?

-Other people in Cyberspace can easily lie to you about who they are, especially if they are trying to trick you.
+Other people in cyberspace can easily lie to you about who they are, especially if they are trying to trick you.
 That cute 14-year-old boy you think you are chatting with may not be so cute, may not be 14, and may not even be a boy!
 Even if someone is your friend in real life, you could actually be chatting with their older sister who is pretending to be them.
 Since you can't see or hear them, you really have no way of knowing for sure.
 You should always be careful.

 If someone on your Buddy list or friends list whom you usually chat with is not acting like they normally do-sending strange messages, files, or Web site links-you probably shouldn't keep chatting with them.
 Whatever you do, don't share any personal information with anyone, even if you think you know who they are.
 Keep it personal and keep it Offline!